-Eleken designs exclusively SaaS products and works on a time-based retainer pricing model, which means you pay a fixed fee for a set amount of time and receive a full-time UI/UX designer working on your project remotely.
+Eleken specializes in designing SaaS products solely and works on a time-based retainer pricing model.
+This means you pay a fixed fee for a set amount of time and receive UI/UX designers working on your project remotely and on full-time basis.
 That’s why the application design cost depends on the amount of time needed to perform a scope of work.

 To better understand our principle of work, think of Eleken as a software-as-a-service product.

 - We have a free-trial period.
-People can use our “product” for three days free of charge to feel all the advantages of this collaboration and decide if Eleken satisfies their needs.
+You can use our “product” for three days free of charge to feel all the advantages of this collaboration and decide if Eleken satisfies their needs.

-- Our clients can prolong, cancel, upgrade or downgrade their subscriptions.
-Similar to SaaS services, the trial period helps clients decide whether to buy a full monthly subscription or not.
-As well, if needed, they can add more designers or downsize the team.
+- You clients can prolong, cancel, upgrade or downgrade your subscription.
+Similar to SaaS services, the trial period can help you decide whether to buy a full monthly subscription or not.
+As well, if needed, you can add more designers or ramp the team down.

-- It’s up to our clients how effectively to use our design services.
+- It’s up to you how to manage our designers.
 Here we can again compare Eleken with a SaaS product.
 For example, when two different people subscribe to Netflix, one of them watches just one movie during the whole month, and another watches TV series every day.
 But they both pay the same price for a subscription.
 Similarly, when you hire a UI/UX designer at Eleken, it’s up to you what they will do during the subscription term.

 Now, let’s see what influences the project duration by analyzing what design processes are included in app design at different stages of product development (based on our experience).